FAIRmat-NFDI/nyaml/README.md

 In the example the valid value for NeXus field `definition` is `NXmpes`.

 ### Keyword `xref`
 The `xref` keyword (which can only inside the keyword `doc`) is used to refer any other ontology or any other standard such `ISO`.
 The `xref` in the example `doc` will reflect the information inside the XML `doc`.
-Note that, the keyword only available for `YAML` representation, which transform the content into the special representaion inside the `doc` text in `XML`.
+Note that the `xref` keyword is only available in the `YAML` representation and will be transformed into its textual representation inside the `doc` text in `XML`.

 **`xref` in YAML**
 ```yaml